opentecture/mindmapping/sandbox/opentecture-bookmarks/README.md

 ## Make development of the viewing and curating tools simple enough for programming beginners to have fun with

+* Data stored as JSON lines files
 * Hosting on no-charge static servers such as GitHub or Glitch
 * Nothing to download.
 Nothing to install.
 All FOSS.
+* Reference scripts written in plain-vanilla JavaScript
-* Written in plain-vanilla JavaScript.
-Very few dependencies.
+	* Very few dependencies.
 Files of just a few hundred lines
+	* Should be easy to rebuild for use with tools of your choice

 ## Collaborate and manage the process with a number of peeps